aryanpingle/code-analyser/ReadME.md

 - `interact` **(default: false)** \
    Use it to display the output in an interactive way for better analysis \
-   Will be always true when using `checkPossibleChunksMetadata` option \
+   Will be always true when using `checkChunkMetadataUsingGivenFile` option \
    Accepted values: True/ false
   <br>
 - `rootDirectory` \